 Round at the back, especially the low back.

 Go further into the hinge than your current mobility and stability level will allow you to.

 Take your leg higher than your hips or your torso lower than your hips.

-Neghar Fonooni is a Girls Gone Strong co-founder and Advisory Board member.
-She is a fitness and lifestyle coach, writer, entrepreneur, veteran, wife, and mom.
+Girls Gone Strong co-founder Neghar Fonooni is a fitness and lifestyle coach, writer, entrepreneur, veteran, wife, and mom.
 Neghar’s mission is to help women all over the world live fit, happy, empowered lives without stress and shame.
 Learn more about Neghar on her website, and connect with her on Facebook, Instagram, and Twitter.